 If you’re planning on participating in an activity like this, you need to set a few ground rules first.
 The most important consideration is how long the spend free period will last.

 Many people opt to reduce their spending for one or two months.
 Others may choose to participate for 6 months or to make it a more permanent lifestyle choice.

 If you want to do this activity for a longer period of time, you might want to relax the rules a bit.
 Then, you could allow yourself a set budget, like $50 per month, for optional expenses.

 Once you’ve decided how long you’ll be cutting back on your spending, you need to decide what categories of expenses you’re cutting back on.

 You probably won’t be able to reduce your spending to nothing.
-You’ll need to go grocery shopping, pay your mortgage, and purchase your prescriptions every month.
+You’ll need to go grocery shopping, pay your mortgage or rent, and purchase your prescriptions every month.
 Typically household bills like utilities aren’t included in a no spend challenge.

 But, you can decide which optional expenses you will be eliminating.
-Popular choices including not spending on restaurant meals, new clothing purchases, and nights out with friends.
+Popular choices include not spending on restaurant meals, new clothing purchases, and nights out with friends.

 So, it makes sense to make a list of the expenses you are allowed to continue throughout your no spend activity.
 Then, anything that’s not on your list should be put off until the period ends.

 You will create your own no spend challenge rules, but here are some suggested guidelines: